 How to Draw Anime Eyes

 As you know, anime is a rather unusual style.
-Many anime artists prefer to simplify many details, such as clothing, interiors, or even the faces of the characters.
-However, one detail in an anime style is always drawn quite carefully.
+Many artists simplify details such as clothing, interiors, and even character faces.
+However, one element in anime is almost always drawn with particular care.

 We are talking about the eyes.
-The eyes in the anime often convey the mood of the character and the atmosphere of the whole picture as a whole.
-This is the most important and crucial step in drawing any anime character.
+In anime, the eyes often convey the character’s mood and the overall atmosphere of the image.
+This is one of the most important elements when drawing any anime character.

 Step 1: Sketch the horizontal guideline

-The eyes should be on the same plane.
+The eyes should lie on the same plane.
 This is one of the basic rules for drawing eyes in many styles.
-Therefore, first, we determine the approximate location of the anime eyes and draw a horizontal line in this place.
-Also, you can sketch shorter lines to determine the location of the eyes.
+Therefore, first determine the approximate placement of the anime eyes and draw a horizontal guideline.
+You can also sketch shorter marks to indicate their position.

 After indicating the approximate location of the eyes, you can draw the contours of this part of the face.
 Choose the eye shape based on your preferred style.
 These can be vertically elongated eyes or more realistic horizontal ones.
 We chose an almond-shaped eye design, which is quite common in anime that use more complex drawing techniques.